 In most cases, graduate programs in media studies are offered in a Master of Arts (M.A.) track.
 Example programs include the Master of Arts in Media Studies at West Virginia State University, the Master of Arts in Media Studies at the University of Texas, and Master of Media Studies at Penn State University.
 While media studies programs may share a common academic name, they are housed in a variety of different departments, such as communication, arts and humanities, journalism, and media production.

 Because of the field’s comprehensive nature, universities have started to craft specialized academic approaches to their graduate degree programs.
-These specializations include new degree programs that focus on different areas of study, such as the following:
+These specializations include new degree programs that focus on different areas of study, such as: Southern Illinois University’s Master of Arts in Media Theory and Research, Michigan State University’s Master of Arts in Media and Information, Temple University’s Master of Arts in Media Studies and Production, and MIT’s Master’s in Comparative Media Studies.

 To that end, most graduate programs allow students to specialize their studies in a professional area of interest.
 Common specializations include the following: